Drew Barrymore Celebrates Her 44th Birthday With Adorable Throwback Photo On Instagram

 Drew Barrymore brought in her birthday with a Flashback Friday from during her child actor past.

-The Santa Clarita Diet star has been in the entertainment industry since her debut film E.T. the Extra-Terrestrial 1982.
+The Santa Clarita Diet star has been in the entertainment industry since her debut film E.T. the Extra-Terrestrial in 1982.
 Barrymore shared a photo of herself at the 1982 Academy Awards.
 In the photo, a young Barrymore is smiling and waving to the public as she wears a pink gown with a white fur shawl.
 The post was followed by more than 2,000 “Happy Birthday” wishes from Barrymore’s fans.
 The mother of two also received more than 180,000 likes on her nostalgic posts.

 In addition to her throwback photo, Barrymore also posted a screenshot text from Zitomer pharmacy, who also wished the star a happy birthday the day before the star turned 44.
 Upon posting the photo, Barrymore captioned that the pharmacy “is heaven.”